RoadrunnerWMC/libimagequant-python/docs/source/index.rst

     are given the Python :py:class:`bool` type.
 *   Error-code return values are instead expressed by raising exceptions (see :ref:`exceptions`).
+*   A few functions -- mostly ones that don't make much sense in Python -- are not supported (see :ref:`unsupported-functions`).

 This documentation is intentionally terse, so as to avoid duplicating the information in the official C API documentation.
-The recommended way to use this documentation is to first peruse `the official libimagequant C API documentation <https://pngquant.org/lib/>`_ to see how you could accomplish your goals in C, and to then search for C function names on this page to find the equivalent Python APIs.
+The recommended way to use this page is to first peruse `the official libimagequant C API documentation
+<https://pngquant.org/lib/>`_ to see how you could accomplish your goals in C,
+and to then search for the C function names here to find the equivalent Python APIs.

 You may want to take a look at :ref:`examples`, :ref:`installation`, or the :ref:`api-ref`.